gradle/gradle/design-docs/managed-component-model.md

 ### Test cases

 - Fix `ComponentModelIntegrationTest.reasonable error message when creating component with no implementation`.
+This used to report the available types.
+- Fix `ComponentModelIntegrationTest.reasonable error message when creating component with default implementation`.
+This used to report the available types.

 ## Story: Validate model types more eagerly